-Still not find the answer to your questions?
+Still not found the answer to your questions?
 Below are answers to some common questions about rockhounding in Alaska.

 Gold can be legally panned in Alaska, and it appears to be quite common in this region of the world.
-In fact, Alaska designated gold as its official mineral since 1968.
-Gold can be found throughout Alaska, especially in the riverbanks.
+In fact, Alaska designated gold as its official mineral in 1968.
+Gold can be found throughout Alaska, especially on the riverbanks.
 Norbe, Fairbanks, and Juneau are major towns filled with gold mining areas.

 You can find gold in Alaska in the Yukon River Basin, the Kuskokwim River, the Copper River, between the Kobuk and Noatak rivers in the Shungnak District, Nome Creek Valley Kenai Peninsula, or along the Dalton Highway south of Atigun Pass.

 Believe it or not, the official state fossil of Alaska is the legendary Woolly Mammoth.
 Its nomination occurred in 1986, and it has been the state’s official fossil ever since.

 Woolly Mammoths are a distant relative of elephants, and they lived in Alaska for around 1.6 million years before becoming extinct around 10,000 years ago.
 Many fossils of this beast are found throughout Alaska even to this day.

 There are many places in Alaska where you can find sea or beach glass.
-Some of the best places to search for sea (beach) glass include the beaches of Adak, Admiralty, Attu, Kupreanof, Nelson, Popof, Tanaga, Unalaska, or Zarembo.
+Some of the best places to search for it include the beaches of Adak, Admiralty, Attu, Kupreanof, Nelson, Popof, Tanaga, Unalaska, and Zarembo.
 The islands around Alaska are also great places to find sea glass or beach glass.